-The Learning forest is a new secondary forest extension of the Singapore Botanical Gardens.
+The Singapore Botanic Gardens Learning Forest is a new secondary forest extension of the Singapore National Botanical Gardens.
 Located at the South east portion of the gardens at the new Tyersall-Gallop core, the new attraction sector sits on the outskirts beyond the USENSO portion of the botanical gardens.

-The SPH walk of Giants is a 2-storey free-standing open structure which elevates you from the ground level right up to the upper tree line.
+Here, the SPH walk of Giants is a 2-storey free-standing open structure which elevates you from the ground level right up to the upper tree line.
 You can either take the stairs up or use the elevator.
-On the top platform, you will be greeted by two large 5 by 5 meter openings in the structure, made to accommodate the trunks of two mature trees which peeks through the roof of the structure.
+Additionally, on the top platform, you will be greeted by two large 5 by 5 meter openings in the structure.
+This is made to accommodate the trunks of two mature trees which peeks through the roof of the structure.

 Notably, as the “Learning forest” attraction name suggests, you get to learn about the type of native trees, general ecosystem and the resident animals which natively reside here.
 Midway through, you will go past a lake man-made lake called the Keppel wetlands.

-The Keppel wetlands home to a variety of mangrove plants, as well as marsh land animals and birds which nests along the banks of this enclosed freshwater lake.
-A distinct overlooking sky bridge links the carpark entrance of the Learning forest over the said wetlands right into the forest itself.
+The Keppel wetlands home to a variety of mangrove plants, as well as marsh land animals and birds.
+These animals find home and nests along the banks of this enclosed freshwater lake.
+Moreover, here, a distinctly modern sky bridge overlooks and links the carpark entrance of the Learning forest over the said wetlands right into the forest itself.

-The short trail ends on the Durian Theory section, where you can return back to the start point through the Bambusetum, a sparse collection of over 30 species of tropical bamboos by circling back to the said Keppel wetlands area through the Wild fruit trees garden- home to natural occurring species of edible fruit plants such as Lychee, nutmeg, Jackfruit, Bananas, Starfruit and Mangosteen back to the Tyersall carpark/drop-off point or via Casarium drive.
+The short trail ends on the Durian Theory section.
+Here, you can return back to the start point through the Bambusetum, a sparse collection of over 30 species of tropical bamboos by circling back to the said Keppel wetlands area through the Wild fruit trees garden.
+This fruit tree garden section is home to natural occurring species of edible fruit plants such as Lychee, nutmeg, Jackfruit, Bananas, Starfruit and Mangosteen back to the Tyersall carpark/drop-off point or via Casarium drive.